COSC3020/tail-recursion-mjschrader307/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+---

+Initially, I do think this change does reduce the workload quite a bit, just by reducing the number of recursive calls from 2 to 1.
+I could also see that as $n$ increases, the values for, say, `fib(1)` or `fib(3)` in the normal implementation are going to be recalculated and used a large number of times.
+However, `fibTR(1, 5, 8)`, for example, isn't going to get recalculated a bunch of times.
+The additional parameters save that calculation.

+Since $n$ decreases at each step, that means there will be $n$ function calls, resulting in a time complexity of $\Theta(n)$.